History

 Savitt Gems Host Big League Stars

-In 1937, the Hartford Twilight League split into the East Hartford Twilight League and the Central Connecticut Twilight League.
-Meanwhile, the Savitt Gems entertained Hartford fans with grand events and benefit games at Bulkeley Stadium.
+Meanwhile, the Savitt Gems entertained fans with visiting stars and benefit games at Bulkeley Stadium.
 Before he served in World War II, Ted Williams manned left field for the Gems versus the New Britain Cremos.
 On September 29, 1942,”The Kid” batted clean-up, went 2 for 3 and hit a game-winning solo homer.
-Three years later, the Gems welcomed Babe Ruth to Hartford for an exhibition against the New Britain Codys.
-At fifty years old, Ruth put on a home run hitting display in batting practice.
+3 years later, the Gems welcomed Babe Ruth to Hartford for an exhibition against the New Britain Cody’s.
+At 50, Ruth put on a home run hitting display in batting practice.
 He was a pinch-hitter in the game but grounded out to the pitcher.
 Ruth’s cameo with the Gems marked his final appearance in a ballgame.

 1945 Savitt Gems with Babe Ruth